 - Your attendance is critical.
 I cannot help you if you are not present. - Attendance is taken daily.
-I reserve the right to drop you after 3 or more absences. - You are expected to attend all classes and be on time.
-If you are more than 10 minutes late or if you leave in the middle of my lecture, it is counted as an absence.
+I reserve the right to drop you after 4 or more absences. - You are expected to attend all classes and be on time.
+If you are more than 15 minutes late or if you leave in the middle of my lecture, it is counted as an absence.
 Arriving late to class or leaving the classroom in the middle of lecture is disrespectful and disruptive to your classmates and professor.
-Unless prior arrangement is made with me, I might drop students who arrive late or leave early three or more times.